-The sample use case here is the following snapshot of robot activity in a work
+The sample use case here is the following snapshot of robot activity in a work group:

 The column on the left of the timeline lists the robots in the work group, and the colored activity bars on the right indicate the sessions during the day that the robot worked within the work group.
 The icon preceding each activity bar indicates how the robot was started.
 Use the left mouse button to move through the timeline.
 Using the mouse scroll wheel zooms the timeline in and out.
 For more information about a robot's status and startup indicators, click the Help gadget in the top-right corner of the chart.